awsdocs/amazon-lumberyard-user-guide/doc_source/animation-editor-actions.md

 1. In the **Attributes** panel, click **Add action** and then **Parameter Action**\.
 ![\[To add a Parameter Action, click Add action and then Parameter Action.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/actor-animation/char-animation-editor-actions-addaction-transition.png)

-   The following options trigger the change on a servant graph but with different inputs to the servant graph's parameter:
+   The following options trigger the change on a follower graph but with different inputs to the follower graph's parameter:
-   + **Servant Parameter Action** – A constant value is provided
+   + **Follower Parameter Action** – A constant value is provided
-   + **Symbolic Servant Parameter Action** – A user\-selected value is provided
+   + **Symbolic Follower Parameter Action** – A user\-selected value is provided

 1. In the **Attributes** panel, under **Parameter Action**, select a **Trigger Mode**\.
 You can select one of the following options:
    + **On Enter** – Executes the action immediately upon starting a transition